narengan/cis/dns.md

 ### CAA Type record

 To add this record type, there must be valid values in the **Name** and **Value** fields.
-Value will correlate to the value of the **Tag** dropdown field, which defaults to "Send violation reports to URL". **A Time-To-Live (TTL)** can also be specified from the dropdown, with the default value for this being 'Automatic'.
+Value will correlate to the value of the **Tag** dropdown field, which defaults to "Send violation reports to URL".
+A **TTL** can also be specified from the dropdown, with the default value for this being 'Automatic'.

 ![Create CAA Type record](images/dns/create-caa-type-record.png)